-dn Tapping key Test cap Tapping adaptor
+dn Tapping key Test cap Tapping valve

 L 63 - 400 Ratchet External hex SW14 Not required!
 Not required!

 4 13 revolutions Outlet d32

 28 revolutions Outlet d63

-\ Tapping with no gas losses
+Tapping with no gas losses

-3.3 Stop-off adaptors
+3.3 Isolating bladder adaptors

-ELGEF Plus stop-off adaptors - the repair solution for shut off under gas pressure
+ELGEF Plus isolating bladder adaptors - the repair solution for shut off under gas pressure

 For the short-term blocking of gas pipes while repairs are carried out, isolating bladders are often used in the low-pressure range.
-Using an ELGEF Plus stop-off adaptor and an ELGEF Plus saddle, the stop-off adaptor can be connected to the piping quickly and easily.
+Using an ELGEF Plus isolating bladder adaptor and an ELGEF Plus bracket, the isolating bladder device can be connected to the piping quickly and easily.

-- This increases your installation flexibility and reduces the necessary warehouse space: - Complete system with few component parts - Reduction of warehouse storage by up to 50 % in value terms
+This increases your installation flexibility and reduces the necessary warehouse space:

+- Complete system with few component parts - + Reduction of warehouse storage by up to 50 % in value terms